TolikPylypchuk/Calculator/README.md

 # Calculator

 A simple calculator written in C#.
-The initial commit contains code that was written years ago when I was in the university.